-The human sex ratio indicates a lower male to female ratio; with males accounting for 48.6 per cent of the population versus females at 51.4 per cent resulting in a sex ratio of 92.3 males per 100 females in 2024.
-A lower sex ratio can be influenced by various factors such as migration patterns, socioeconomic conditions, or specific demographics within the population
+The human sex ratio indicates a lower male to female ratio; with males accounting for 48,0% of the population versus females at 52,0%.
+A lower sex ratio can be influenced by various factors such as migration patterns, socioeconomic conditions, or specific demographics within the population.